 Section 26 of this bill repeals the existing definition of "security" in order to establish the independent terms of "cleaning deposit" and "security deposit," as defined in sections 3 and 5 of this bill, respectively.
-Sections 1, 8, [13-18] 13-15, 16-18 and 20-23 of this bill make various changes relating to cleaning deposits and security deposits.
+Sections 1, 8, 13-18 and 20-23 of this bill make various changes relating to cleaning deposits and security deposits.

-[Existing law sets forth the manner in which a landlord may deduct money from the security or surety bond, or combination thereof, received by the landlord to secure a rental agreement.
+Existing law sets forth the manner in which a landlord may deduct money from the security or surety bond, or combination thereof, received by the landlord to secure a rental agreement.
 (NRS 118A.242) Section 7 of this bill provides that whenever any party to a rental agreement provides notice of the termination of the tenancy, the landlord may offer to inspect the premises so that the tenant has an opportunity to remedy any deficiency that may otherwise cause a deduction from the security deposit or surety bond, or combination thereof.
 Section 7 also provides that if the landlord makes such an offer and the offer is accepted by the tenant, the landlord is required to: (1) inspect the premises not earlier than 2 weeks before the termination of the tenancy; and (2) provide the tenant with an itemized list of any deficiencies.

 Existing law requires a landlord to return the security within 30 days after the termination of the tenancy and makes the landlord liable for certain amounts for failing to return the security within this period.
-(NRS 118A.242) Section 13 of this bill reduces the period for the return of the security deposit from 30 days to [2+] 28 days.
-Section 13 [authorizes a tenant to file a verified complaint for expedited relief for the failure off also provides that if the landlord fails to return the security deposit within the statutory period [and establishes various procedures relating to the verified complaint.], the landlord: (1) is liable to the tenant in the amount of the full security deposit; and (2) waives all claims or causes of action relating to the security deposit.
-Additionally, section 13 [sets forth a rebuttable presumption that there was no damage to the premises other than normal wear and places] provides that in any action relating to an amount claimed from a security deposit for repairing damage to the premises caused by the tenant, the landlord has the burden of [proof on the landlord in disputes arising from the deductions of a security deposit or surety bond for the repair of] proving: (1) that the damage to the premises [other than normal wear.] occurred during the tenancy; and (2) the actual costs of repair.
+(NRS 118A.242) Section 13 of this bill reduces the period for the return of the security deposit from 30 days to 21 days.
+Section 13 authorizes a tenant to file a verified complaint for expedited relief for the failure of the landlord to return the security deposit within the statutory period and establishes various procedures relating to the verified complaint.
+Additionally, section 13 sets forth a rebuttable presumption that there was no damage to the premises other than normal wear and places the burden of proof on the landlord in disputes arising from the deductions of a security deposit or surety bond for the repair of damage to the premises other than normal wear.